GenoTheMundane/mechagic/src/creations/music/index.md

 # my music

 I have been attempting to make music on Beepbox recently.
 You can listen to all of these attempts right here!
-As of right now, there are only 2 to listen to.

 ---